//

 Designing Adaptive Icons

 With Android O, Google introduced adaptive icons that unify app icon shapes across devices, offering consistency and opening up new visual effects.
-This guide covers their functionality and tips for designing them effectively.
+Any Android app developer targeting Android 8.0 (API 26) and above can use our icons.
+With Android O, Google introduced

 To understand the evolution of this feature, take a look at where it started.